 Welcome to the Darling Marine Center

 Connecting people to the ocean is our mission.
-We are open 365 days a year, serving the scientists, students, and community members of midcoast Maine and beyond.
+We are open 365 days a year, serving the scientists, students, and community members of Maine and beyond.
 We do this by generating and sharing knowledge of how ocean ecosystems work.
 Whether we are in front of the classroom, knee-deep in seaweed, or in the halls of government advising policy makers, we work to contribute to a future that includes both healthy ecosystems and healthy coastal communities.

 In keeping with the guiding principles of the DMC Strategic Plan, we connect as many people as possible to the ocean in meaningful ways through research and education.
 To achieve that goal, we are focusing on enhancing access to the DMC in three specific ways this next year:

 2. For emerging and established professionals: together with community and industry partners, we host a vibrant set of professional trainings and workshops, year around.
-While this summer is nearly fully booked, if you would like to teach a course, organize an event, or use our flowing seawater, vessels or business incubator facilities to conduct research, please contact us at email@example.com.
+If you would like to teach a course, organize an event, or use our flowing seawater, vessels or business incubator facilities to conduct research, please contact us at email@example.com.

 I invite you to share your ideas on how to ensure that the Darling Marine Center is as inclusive and accessible a marine laboratory as we can make it.
 To keep in touch, please connect with us on Facebook or Instagram.

 I hope that you will visit us soon.